DCC-EX/dcc-ex.github.io/docs/ex-csb1/index.rst

 What is the EX-CSB1 Express?
 =============================

-The EX-CSB1 is the first complete DCC Command Station capable of DC PWM with Booster mode from the DCC-EX Team.
+The |EX-CSB1| is the first complete DCC Command Station capable of DC PWM with Booster mode from the DCC-EX Team.
 That's right, one board that can function as a full USB connected or Wireless WiFi Command Station or be deployed as a stand-alone booster anywhere on your layout!
-The EX-CSB1 saves you money while allowing you to more easily expand your layout XXXXXXX (really want to say something about booster mode being useful for non-DCC-EX DCC systems??)
+The EX-CSB1 saves you money while allowing you to more easily expand your layout XXX (really want to say something about booster mode being useful for non-DCC-EX DCC systems??)

 Features include:
   * All-in-one DCC compatible Command Station/Booster with PWM DC output capability
   * Fast Wifi built-in
-  * Runs DCC-EX Command Station Software (Open Source, so FREE **and** having new features added)
+  * Runs DCC-EX Command Station Software (Open Source, so FREE **and** having new features added) XXX huh?
-  * Runs DCC or DC locomotives
-  * Handles up to 10 Wifi clients simultaneously to allow you to run your layout with your friends
+  * ESP32 fast 32-bit microcontroller with built-in WiFi for up to 10 simultaneous throttle connections (more with JMRI)
   * Dual DCC or PWM DC 5A outputs and variable limit software to control current to the tracks
   * Accepts an EX-MotorShield8874 for additional 2 DCC/DC PWM/PROG outputs
   * DC outputs for 4 total power districts!
   * Programmable over-current protection on each output
   * Auto-reverser capability on any DCC output
-  * Railsync DCC signal input for DCC Booster mode
+  * RailSync DCC signal input for DCC Booster mode
-  * DCC Booster mode can be automatically engaged on receipt of a Railsync DCC input signal - perfect for modular layouts!
+  * DCC Booster mode can be automatically engaged on receipt of a RailSync DCC input signal - perfect for modular layouts!
   * Single power supply required (12V to 25V) to power the command station and the tracks!
   * USB-C connection for software updates, connection to EXWebThrottle or JMRI, and full logging/debugging
-  * ESP32 fast 32-bit microcontroller with built-in WiFi for up to 10 simultaneous throttle connections (more with JMRI)
   * Qwiic/STEMMA QT 3v3 compatible I2C connector for accessories like displays, turnouts, lighting, etc.
-  * Bundled graphical OLED display for status and diagnostics (extra displays can be added)
+  * Bundled graphical OLED display for status and diagnostics (extra displays can be added for status or station displays)
   * Short circuit protection for both tracks and reverse voltage input protection

 Benefits include:
-  * Works immediatley out of the box - no need to assemble
+  * Works immediately out of the box - no need to assemble
   * More memory for larger EXRAIL automation/animation scripts than an Arduino Mega
   * Less voltage drop so that more of the power from the power supply reaches the track
   * No jumper wires, trace cutting, or bending pins required